fhiso/legacy-format/data-model.md

 ...
 # FHISO Extended Legacy Format

-{.ednote ...} This is an early exploratory draft of a proposed FHISO standard that is fully compatible with GEDCOM 5.5.
+{.ednote ...} This is an early exploratory draft of a proposed FHISO standard that is fully compatible with GEDCOM 5.5.1.
 Goals include

 -   Clarifying ambiguities
 -   Updating presentation
 -   Providing extension mechanisms suitable for anticipated FHISO extensions
--   Creating a archival standard, as GEDCOM 5.5 is no longer available from its authoring corporation.
+-   Creating a archival standard, as GEDCOM 5.5.1 is no longer available from its authoring corporation.
+-   Documenting GEDCOM as it exists in practice

 The working title of this draft proposed standard is the FHISO Extended Legacy Format, or ELF.